August Wilson’s Black Artists Demand Fair Play

 Ma’s pianist Toledo (Glynn Turman) tells a terrible tale about a preacher beaten up by good old Georgia boys.
 Toledo’s stories also remind us that Black wisdom is the fruit of mistreatment.
 His grievances, long buried, give him insight into the Black Man as “Leftovers” from the white man’s table.

-As trombonist Cutler, Coleman Domingo embodies Black wisdom and experience.
+As trombonist Cutler, Colman Domingo embodies Black wisdom and experience.
 Cutler is content to float in Ma’s wake, to give her strength and good music.
 His faith and his story about selling your soul to the devil both speak directly to sadistic bullying of Black people.
 Bass player Slow Drag (Michael Potts) furnishes the melancholy tones.

 Wilson shows us the character and life-destroying fates of an extraordinary woman and a tortured man, whom Davis and Boseman bring to amazing life.
 The great cast set in vivid street and studio scenes bring the Jazz Age to life.